What is a virtual internship?

 What is the language requirement?

 The level of local language skill required is based on the internship job description requirements.
-Your language training does not need to be fulfilled by a Stanford language course enrollment.
+While your language training does not need to be fulfilled by a Stanford language course enrollment, language proficiency may be assessed in the applicant interview.
 For the application, you should state your expected level by the time of the internship.

 About the essay in the application, is there anything in particular I should emphasize?